opendistro/for-elasticsearch-docs/docs/sql/index.md

 Kibana
 {: .label .label-yellow :}

 ### Index data

 The SQL plugin is for read-only purposes, so you cannot index or update data using SQL.

-To start using the SQL plugin, use the `bulk` operation to index some sample data:
+Use the `bulk` operation to index some sample data:

 ```json
 PUT accounts/_bulk?refresh